-The Iowa Center for Public Affairs Journalism is an independent, nonprofit and nonpartisan news service from February 2010 to April 2022.
-It was founded at the University of Iowa by Stephen J. Berry, a Pulitzer-prize winning investigative journalist and an associate professor of journalism at The University of Iowa, and Robert Gutsche Jr., a University of Iowa Ph.D. student and journalist who helped launch the Wisconsin Center for Investigative Journalism at the University of Wisconsin-Madison in 2009.
-The Iowa Center's first full-time executive director-editor is Lyle Muller, a veteran Iowa journalist whose position before joining the Center was Editor of The Gazette (Cedar Rapids, IA).
+The Iowa Center for Public Affairs Journalism was an independent, nonprofit and nonpartisan news service from February 2010 to April 2022.
+It was founded at the University of Iowa by Stephen J. Berry, a Pulitzer-prize winning investigative journalist and an associate professor of journalism at the university, and Robert Gutsche Jr., a Ph.D. student and journalist at the university who helped launch the Wisconsin Center for Investigative Journalism at the University of Wisconsin-Madison in 2009.
+Its first full-time executive director-editor was Lyle Muller, a veteran Iowa journalist whose experience included serving as editor of The Gazette (Cedar Rapids, IA).
 He joined the Center in May 2012 and retired in August 2019 but continued to report and help with editing when asked.
 He was succeeded by Suzanne Behnke, a long-time Iowa journalist who reported and edited for several news outlets, including The Des Moines Register.

 The Center was incorporated as a non-profit in the state of Iowa in February 2010.
 The IRS granted Iowa Center for Public Affairs Journalism tax-exempt status under section 501(c)(3) of the Internal Revenue Service Code as a charitable organization in July 2010.